Arraj2611/txt2sql/README.md

 Since the project no longer includes a sample data script, your database will initially be empty.

-The MCP agent is capable of creating tables and inserting data for you.
+The AI agent is capable of creating tables and inserting data for you.
 To get started, you can ask the agent to create the initial schema.
 For example, you can use a prompt like this in the chat interface:

 "Create an `employees` table with columns for id, name, and hire_date.
 Also create a `departments` table with id and name.
 Then, create a `salaries` table with employee_id, amount, and date.
 Finally, insert a few sample records into each table so I can query them."